 Instantly recognisable by its stark black and white colouration, especially its black circular marking around its eyes, and its stocky bear-like figure, the giant panda is a beloved animal and has since become a symbol of species conservation.
-As March 16 is National Panda Day, it’s the ideal opportunity to celebrate and increase more awareness about the adorable yet vulnerable species.
 Here are some of the most interesting facts about pandas.

 Interesting Facts about Pandas

 1. 99% of Giant Pandas’ Diet Consists of Bamboo

 Pandas eat almost exclusively bamboo shoots and leaves.
 Despite their vegetarian diet, the animal’s digestive system resembles more like a carnivore’s.
 On the rare occasion that they forgo bamboo, pandas will likely turn to other vegetation such as pumpkin, kidney beans, wheat, as well as other foods like eggs, fish, and even small mammals.

 2. Pandas Spend About 12 Hours A Day Eating

 Even though the giant panda depends entirely on bamboo for its survival, the plant itself is a severely poor food source.
 Bamboos are low in protein and high in lignin and cellulose, combined with the fact that giant pandas are only able to digest about an average of 17% of dry matter, this means that pandas need to consume up to 15% of their body weight in 12 hours to survive and stay healthy.

 3. Pandas Defecate More than 100 Times A Day